Do you take Lyrica for nerve pain, seizures, or fibromyalgia? You’re not alone—16 million people have taken Lyrica as of 2020.

 Anyone who takes a controlled substance may wonder if they should worry about failing a drug test.
 That’s especially true if you work in an industry that drug tests regularly, or if you’re subjected to drug tests for legal reasons.

-Here’s what you should know about how long Lyrica stays in your system:
+Read on to learn more about how long Lyrica stays in your system.

 How Long Does Lyrica Cause Effects?

 When you start taking Lyrica, it may take from one to four weeks to start controlling pain and seizures.